Vi45en/Pesidious/README.md

     > Install lief for Python 3.7 using the following command.
       `pip install https://github.com/lief-project/packages/raw/lief-master-latest/pylief-0.9.0.dev.zip`

 ## Running Instructions

 ### Training Instructions

-> Note: If you wish to directly jump to the testing phase with already generated models, please proced to the [next section](#testing-instructions).

 1. Feature extraction and feature mapping vector generation.